Getting started

 WITHOUT_TDE

-- Creates normal or encrypted tables based on the above setting
+- Create normal or encrypted tables based on the above setting

-- Runs a 20 second workload on the server repeating, repeating 10 times.
+- Run a 20-second workload on the server, repeating 10 times.

 kill -9